Client

 • 2.1.
 Interest will be calculated from the date the money has been cleared in our bank account and regarded by the bank as cleared funds.
 Simple interest will then be paid or credited when the monies are paid out for the purposes for which they were required.

-4. If we hold client monies in a separate designated deposit account (i.e. a specific bank account for a specific matter), all interest earned on that account will be credited to that bank account and paid to the client in full.
-We will generally pay interest to the client gross, and it is the client’s responsibility to declare this amount to HMRC.
+4. We will generally pay interest to the client gross, and it is the client’s responsibility to declare this amount to HMRC.
 In designated deposit accounts and term deposit accounts, the bank may deduct tax at source.
 If this happens, the net sum will be paid or credited to the client.

 BEWARE OF FRAUDSTERS – REMAIN VIGILANT – IF YOU ARE ADVISED THAT OUR BANK DETAILS HAVE CHANGED, PLEASE CONTACT OUR OFFICES IMMEDIATELY.